Southwest Airsports, LLC – Operations plan

 3. Instructional Operations

-We accept cash, bank transfer, or check.
+We accept cash, bank transfer, check, or PayPal (+3% courtesy fee).

 Before the beginning of training, all students must pay the required tuition in full.